mitch-keenan/konamacona.github.io/_posts/2018-11-13-mac-utilities.md

 >Divvy is an entirely new way of managing your workspace.
 It allows you to quickly and efficiently “divvy up” your screen into exact portions.

 I use Divvy heavily, it allows me to quickly and easily move programs to where I want them.
 It has an extremely easy to use key-bind creator and is also available on windows.
+My only complaint is that you can't export your keybinding configuration.

 Get it [here](http://mizage.com/divvy/).